Posted on 2.12.16 by Christian Mancier

 In fact, it does quite the opposite.

-A shareholders’ agreement is put in place to establish a fair relationships within the business and provide clarity amongst shareholders’ in regards to how the business operates and what happens in one of those doomsday scenarios.
-It provides a structure for all shareholders to adhere to and as a result can solve a wide variety of potential disagreements before they have the opportunity to turn into bitter disputes.
+A shareholders’ agreement is put in place to establish a fair relationship within the business and provide clarity amongst shareholders’ in regards to how the business operates and what happens in one of those doomsday scenarios.
+It provides a structure for all shareholders to adhere to and as a result, can solve a wide variety of potential disagreements before they have the opportunity to turn into bitter disputes.

-Hopefully a shareholders’ agreement will sit in a desk draw and gather dust as the family members grow the business harmoniously through collective decision making processes, however, when things don’t go quite according to plan, it provides a written default position.
+Hopefully, a shareholders’ agreement will sit in a desk draw and gather dust as the family members grow the business harmoniously through collective decision-making processes, however, when things don’t go quite according to plan, it provides a written default position.

 What does a shareholders agreement involve?